konung/santas_little_helper/README.md

 Be realy careful about using this GEM - it shivs String, True, False & Nil.
 May add helpful methods to other classes.
 Please read source for a an up to day list of helpful methods:

-# RUBY_PLATFORM: ruby_platform, ruby_platform?(:os_to_check), windows?, linux?, mac?
+- RUBY_PLATFORM: ruby_platform, ruby_platform?(:os_to_check), windows?, linux?, mac?
-# RUBY_PLATFORM: ruby_implemention, ruby_implemention?(:written_in), jruby?, mri?
+- RUBY_PLATFORM: ruby_implemention, ruby_implemention?(:written_in), jruby?, mri?
-# RUBY_VERSION: ruby_version, ruby_version?('version_to_check')
+- RUBY_VERSION: ruby_version, ruby_version?('version_to_check')
-# Using Refinements now we can do this ( no more monkey patching like in older versions).
+- Using Refinements now we can do this ( no more monkey patching like in older versions).
 So this now only works in version 200 and up.
-# For older monkey patching you would have to use older version of the gem
+- For older monkey patching you would have to use older version of the gem
-# TrueClass, FalseClass, NilClass , String, Fixnum and Float: to_human, to_i, to_teenager
+- TrueClass, FalseClass, NilClass , String, Fixnum and Float: to_human, to_i, to_teenager
-# String, Fixnum & Float: to_boolean
+- String, Fixnum & Float: to_boolean
-#   using SantasLittleHelper

 Copyright (c) 2010 [Nick Gorbikoff] www.gorbikoff.com, released under the MIT license